-• Climbing vegetation should be regularly trimmed away from the building and any historic fabric.
+Climbing vegetation should be regularly trimmed away from the property and historic fabric.

 Vegetation left too close to a building for extended periods of time, especially against wood elements, can cause moisture damage on wood and attract wood-boring insects.
 Please refer to Chapter 2: Maintenance and Repair for additional information.